 Conservation / Management

-Botrychium lanceolatum ssp. angustisegmentum appears to be very sensitive to disturbances within it's forest habitat, more sensitive than most Botrychium species.
-The most-often cited disturbances include: loss of litter layer from non-native earthworms, timber harvesting, road building, and land use changes that affect drainage.
-Logging, even selective cutting, is perhaps the most severe threat.
-It can open (or in the worst case entirely remove) the canopy causing increased solar energy to reach the forest floor, thereby warming and drying the soil.
-This will result in a major shift in floristic composition, which will likely result in the demise of B. lanceolatum ssp. angustisegmentum.
-Small local populations of fewer than 10 individuals may be particularly at risk (U.S. Forest Service 2000).
+Botrychium lanceolatum ssp. angustisegmentum appears to be very sensitive to disturbances within its forest habitat, more sensitive than most Botrychium species.
+The most often cited problems result from: loss of the humus layer caused by non-native earthworms, damage caused by timber harvesting, the effects of road building, and land use changes that affect drainage.
+In general, any activity that results in the creation of significant gaps in the overstory canopy would likely be deleterious to this species and its habitat.
+The term significant gap, in this case, means anything greater in extent or more frequent in time than single tree gap phase dynamics, which is part of the normal range of variability in mature forests.
+Significant gaps can result from timber management activity, even selection harvesting.
+This can increase solar energy reaching the forest floor, thereby warming and drying the soil.
+This could result in a major shift in floristic composition, which will likely not favor B. lanceolatum ssp. angustisegmentum.
+Small local populations of fewer than ten individuals may be particularly at risk (U.S. Forest Service 2000).

 Conservation Efforts in Minnesota

 While a number of B. lanceolatum ssp. angustisegmentum populations occur on State Forest lands and county-owned lands, they may be threatened by intensive logging.
 A cooperative monitoring project is currently underway in Aitkin County, which may offer valuable insights on management needs.